zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/03-sinhala-google.md

 From whiteness or wealth or learning or industry or craftsmanship From the academy or from knowing or understanding a lot or something else Such a dimension presents a flag as a feeling of superiority in the mind If there is one dimension that has been achieved.
-This is called dimension. ”The holy man is also magic Leaving the Dimension 'means that the wise will not be deceived and the Dignity will not be removed.
+This is called dimension.
+"The holy man is also magic Leaving the Dimension 'means that the wise will not be deceived and the Dignity will not be removed.
 Pamunuwa lives.